gtech-mulearn/IEEE-LAUNCHPAD/profiles.md

 ##### CHAIR, IEEE PES SBC CEA
 - **Responsibilities:**
-  - Managed the executive committee effectively.
+  - Responsible for managing the executive committee effectively.
+As a result achieved 50% growth rate in membership for the society.
   - Demonstrated strong leadership qualities.

 ##### VICE-CHAIR, IEEE PES SBC CEA